michelcourbon/mspgcc20/README.md

 ==========================================

-wismote V1 tools (see aragosystem for this device : thanks to T. Chapelle and co from Arago systems) mspgcc 20 bits  installation for linux in instant-contiki VM tools compilation OK in instant contiki 2.6.. but carefull, test todo!!! for help on 20 bits compilation see at mspgcc wiki..
+wismote V1 tools (see aragosystem for this device : thanks to T. Chapelle and co from Arago systems)

+- mspgcc 20 bits  installation for linux in instant-contiki VM tools compilation OK in instant contiki 2.6.. but carefull, test todo!!! for help on 20 bits compilation see at mspgcc wiki..
+- BSL and python tools..
+- mspdebug

 in test..
 - work with instant contiki VM 2.6